splunk/splunk-connect-for-syslog/docs/configuration.md

 ## Fixing (overriding) the host field

 In some cases the host value is not present in an event (or an IP address is in its place).
-For administrators who require a true hostname be attached to each event, SC4S provides an optional facility to perform a reverse IP to name lookup.
-If the variable `SC4S_USE_REVERSE_DNS` is set to "yes", SC4S will first check `host.csv` and replace the value of `host` with the value specified that matches the incoming IP address.
+For administrators who require that a true hostname will be attached to each event, SC4S provides an optional facility to perform a reverse IP to name lookup.
+If the variable `SC4S_USE_REVERSE_DNS` is set to "yes", then SC4S first checks `host.csv` and replaces the value of `host` with the specified value that matches the incoming IP address.
-If a value is not found in `host.csv` then a reverse DNS lookup will be attempted against the configured nameserver.
+If a value is not found in `host.csv`, SC4S attempts a reverse DNS lookup against the configured nameserver.
 In this case, SC4S by default extracts only the hostname from FQDN (`example.domain.com` -> `example`).
-If `SC4S_REVERSE_DNS_KEEP_FQDN` variable is set to "yes", full domain name will be assigned to the host field.
+If `SC4S_REVERSE_DNS_KEEP_FQDN` variable is set to "yes", full domain name is assigned to the host field.
-The IP address will only be used as the host value as a last resort.

-* NOTE:  Use of this variable can have a significant impact on performance if the reverse DNS facility (typically a caching nameserver) is not performant.
-If you notice events being indexed far later than their actual timestamp in the event (latency between `_indextime` and `_time`), this is the first place to check.
+* NOTE:  `SC4S_USE_REVERSE_DNS` can have a significant impact on performance if the reverse DNS facility (typically a caching nameserver) is not performant.
+If you notice events being indexed far later than their actual timestamp in the event (latency between `_indextime` and `_time`), you should check this variable first.

 ## Splunk Connect for Syslog output templates (syslog-ng templates)